Consolidation Testing - An Introduction

 British Standard 1377 Part 5

-The One-Dimensional Consolidation test is the commonly used test of this type in a laboratory due to the relative ease of the test procedure and simplicity of the test equipment.
-The basis of this test is that a sample radially constrained is axially loaded, and the change in specimen height is measured over a period of time.
-A simplified setup is shown if Figure 1 and a typical Consolidation graph is shown in Figure 6.
+The One Dimensional Consolidation test is the commonly used test of this type in a laboratory due to the relative ease of the test procedure and simplicity of the test equipment.
+The basis of this test is that a sample radially constrained is axially loaded and the change in height of the specimen is measured over a period of time.
+A simplified setup is shown if Figure 1 and a full system can be seen in Figure 3.

-These tests are normally scheduled with a loading sequence starting with a stress at or near the over burden pressure of the sample, then doubling the loading for each stage; this commonly consists of 4 to 5 loadings with an unloading at the end such as:
+These tests are normally scheduled with a loading sequence starting with a stress at or near the over burden pressure (the stress applied to the specimen from the weight of material over lying it) of the sample, then doubling the loading for each stage; this commonly is 4 to 5 loadings with an unloading at the end such as:

 Mv (Coefficient of Volume Compressibility) – How long does the consolidation take to happen